Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 |Liquidity||Low Liquidity, No Secondary Market|

-The AcreTrade platform gives investors the opportunity to purchase plots of farmland and earn returns via rents from the land and appreciation in the land itself.
+The AcreTrade platform gives investors the opportunity to purchase plots of farmland and earn returns via rents from the land and appreciation of the land itself.
 The AcreTrader team handles all the paperwork, lease agreements, and leg work for you.

 AcreTrader is a farmland investing platform for accredited investors.
 The AcreTrader platform is relatively easy to use and comes with a variety of useful features for its members.
 From researching individual farmland to education, white papers, and expected returns, investors can gain an understanding of the investment landscape offered on AcreTrader.